-I have been an educator for 12 years.
+I have been an educator for over 13 years.
 I taught 8th-grade Language Arts and Reading to military-connected children at Faith Middle School in Fort Benning, Georgia, have been an Elementary School Assistant Principal, and am now an Instructional Coach.
 I honorably served in the U.S. Army for six years and attained the rank of Staff Sergeant.
 I hold a Bachelor’s degree in English from University of Maryland University College, a Master of Arts in Secondary Education, and an Educational Specialist degree with a concentration in Curriculum, Instruction, and Educational Leadership from the University of Phoenix.

 I am a 2017 State Teacher of the year, a 2016 Association of Supervision, Curriculum, and Development (ASCD) Emerging Leader, and the 2017 University of Maryland University College (UMUC) Outstanding Alumnus of the Year.
 I am also a member of the Leading Educator Ambassadors for Equity (LEAE) with the Education Civil Rights Association (ECRA),a member of the National Network of State Teachers of the Year (NNSTOY), and a member of ASCD.
 I speak both nationally and internationally about discipline reform, the school-to-prison pipeline, social justice, trauma informed practices, equity, student engagement, and motivational speaking.